skypjack/uvw/README.md

 ## Tests

 To compile and run the tests, `uvw` requires `libuv` and `googletest`.<br/>
-`cmake` will download and compile both the libraries before compiling anything else.
+`CMake` will download and compile both the libraries before compiling anything else.

 To build the tests: